 These yummy Tuna Cakes with Jalapeño and Cilantro are low carb, low calorie, and big on flavor!
-They are a budget-friendly protein-packed entrée that requires a handful of ingredients and canned tuna.
+This tuna cake recipe is a budget-friendly protein-packed entrée that requires a handful of ingredients and canned tuna.
+You're gonna love these tuna patties!

 This post contains affiliate links... read more here.

 I’ve been making these crispy fried tuna patties for over 20 years and we never get tired of them.
-I’ve shared this recipe with so many friends and loved ones and they always get amazing reviews.
+I’ve shared this recipe with so many friends and loved ones and they always get fantastic reviews.
 I make a Sriracha Aioli sauce to drizzle on them but they are delicious all by themselves.

-Why these simple easy Tuna Cakes from a can are so popular!
+Why these Tuna Cakes made from Canned Tuna are so Popular?

 The combination of jalapeno, cilantro, and lemon gives these tuna croquettes the most delicious flavor, they are herbaceous and citrusy with just a little kick… they are sooo good my friend!